bluekyu/render_pipeline_cpp/README.md

 ### Optional Third-party
 These are required when you include related headers to access internal data.

-- YAML-CPP: required when to access YAML node.
+- [yaml-cpp](https://github.com/jbeder/yaml-cpp): required when to access YAML node.
-- spdlog: required when to access the internal logger of spdlog.
+- [spdlog](https://github.com/gabime/spdlog): required when to access the internal logger of spdlog.

 ## Tested Platforms
 I tested it in the following platforms:
-- Intel CPU, NVIDIA GPU, Windows 10 64-bit, VS2013 / VS2015 / VS2017
+- Intel CPU, NVIDIA GPU, Windows 10 64-bit, Visual Studio 2013 / Visual Studio 2017

+Visual Studio 2015 may be able to compile it, but I did not test.

 ## Build